Pinho13/LTW-The-Forge/README.md

 - [ ] Track and manage their assigned class schedule.

 **Admins:**
-- [ ] Manage members and trainers (create, update, and deactivate accounts).
+- [x] Manage members and trainers (update details, roles, status, and subscriptions).
-- [ ] Manage the class catalog (create, edit, and remove classes) and assign trainers to them.
+- [x] Manage the class catalog (create, edit, and remove classes) and assign trainers to them.
-- [ ] Manage equipment in the main training area (add, update availability status, and remove items).
+- [x] Manage equipment in the main training area (add, update availability status, and remove items).
 - [x] Create, pin, and delete announcements/news posts.
-- [ ] Elevate a user to admin status.
+- [x] Elevate a user to admin status.
 - [ ] Oversee and ensure the smooth operation of the entire system.

 **Extra:**
-- [~] Membership plans (basic/premium shown in UI; subscription changes not implemented).
+- [~] Membership plans (basic/premium; premium gates classes; members can pause; admins can adjust expiry; plan switching not implemented).
 - [ ] Personal logging of material.

 ## Running